Awish-Senpai/ForgottenKeep/README.md

 • Changed the color of the emoji display box to dark, when clicked on an emoji.
 • Changed the color of server join and add buttons, to dark, at the bottom.
 • Changed the color of the entire server browser to dark.
 • Changed the color of the server creator box, to dark.

 `> Removed`
 • Messages when mentioned displayed green color, changed it back to default bluish-yellow color.

+## [v1.8]
+`> Added`
+• Changed the channel unread indicator.
+• Changed the color of the `new` indicator when mentioned in DMs.

 ### Note [To apply the changes, you have to gitpull again.]
 How?
 Locate your powercord theme folder in command prompt by `cd powercord/src/Powercord/themes`.